 All that said, you can expect a breeder using a foundation of show cats to be quite serious about their breed, bettering the breed, and producing exceptional kittens.

 What congenital defects are in this breed?
 How are you breeding to avoid those defects?

 Persian bloodlines are known to carry Polycystic Kidney Disease aka PKD.
-All of our adults have been DNA tested for PKD, a copy of this paperwork is included in your kitten package.
-We never use PKD positive cats for breeding.
+All of our foundation adults have been DNA tested for PKD.
+We have never used PKD positive cats for breeding.

 Vet check?
 Health Guarantees?
 Do you practice early spay/neuter?
 Do you have a spay/neuter agreement?

 *Our kittens receive their second vaccines at 12 weeks.
 We allow 2 business days to have your kitten seen by your Vet for evaluation.
 If a problem is found the kitten may be returned in the same manner it was sent, for a full refund.
 After 2 days, this is handled on a case by case basis.
 In general; if you are unsatisfied with a kitten, the kitten will need to be returned to receive a refund or another kitten.

 *As Persians only known genetic defect is PKD, we do offer a negative PKD guarantee.
 (Cats must be tested by DNA.)